-The COVID-19 epidemic had spread to over 200 nations, including the Philippines.
+The COVID-19 pandemic had spread to over 200 nations, including the Philippines.
 Millions of Filipinos were afflicted by this highly infectious virus.
-It also led to the interruption of other services and sectors, including medical care including breast cancer treatment in the Philippines.
-Hospitals and clinics were entrusted with accommodating the increasing stream of infected persons and providing them with the necessary emergency care to preserve their lives.
-It compelled local authorities to impose tight countrywide lockdowns and targeted quarantines to avert the rising number of diseases.
+It also led to the interruption of other services and sectors, including medical care, such as breast cancer treatment in the Philippines.
+Hospitals and clinics were overwhelmed with accommodating the increasing stream of infected individuals and providing them with the necessary emergency care to preserve their lives.
+This compelled local authorities to impose tight nationwide lockdowns and targeted quarantines to avert the rising number of cases.

-From a global standpoint, it can be argued that breast reconstruction is not in the interest of infected patients as well as the national health care system and this is based on a recent study.
-With that said, the researchers noted that breast cancer care and other treatments like breast reconstruction must resume as soon as possible because the significant delays may cause psychological consequences for these patients.
+From a global standpoint, it can be argued that breast reconstruction may not be a top priority for infected patients and the national healthcare system, as indicated by a recent study.
+However, the researchers noted that breast cancer care and other treatments, including breast reconstruction, must resume as soon as possible, as significant delays may lead to psychological consequences for these patients.

-Now, considering the difficult circumstances that patients encounter during the COVID-19 era, what are the probable motivations that might drive them to get their breast reconstruction?
+Now, considering the challenging circumstances that patients face during the COVID-19 era, what are the likely motivations that might drive them to pursue breast reconstruction?”

 Factors That Would Encourage a Patient to Have Breast Reconstruction During This Pandemic

-Regardless of the current scenario, breast reconstruction should not be compromised because it is a type of cancer care critical for breast cancer patients and breast cancer survivors.
+Regardless of the current scenario, breast reconstruction shouldn’t be compromised because it is a critical part of cancer care for breast cancer patients and survivors.
 It offers them an opportunity to move forward in their lives while reclaiming their physical appearance.
 Furthermore, it can boost their self-confidence as women.

-Patients may continue to pursue their delayed breast reconstruction surgery during this COVID-19 era if the hospitals would provide ample equipment within the medical facilities to keep them safe against the virus, all the needed reconstructive materials must be readily available, and their surgeon must be available to conduct a more thorough physical examination of their body.
+Patients may continue to pursue their delayed breast reconstruction surgery during this COVID-19 era if hospitals provide ample equipment within medical facilities to keep them safe against the virus, ensure that all the necessary reconstructive materials are readily available, and have their surgeon available to conduct a more thorough physical examination of their body.

 Medical Facilities and PPE for the Patient